Phenomenology of Holography via Quantum Coherence on Causal Horizons: Numerical Model and Projected Spectra

-In a realistic experiment, we will likely use the cross-correlation between two identical interferometers that are nearly colocated and coaligned.
-This provides two independent measurements of quantum fluctuations in the same macroscopic space-time.
-If the instruments are carefully isolated such that there is minimal correlated systematic uncertainty, the remaining noise\,--- e.g. incoherent photon Poisson noise\,--- can be averaged down over large sets of data.
-It is important to note that both interferometers must measure the same pair of incompatible observables in order to detect an irreducible quantum geometric uncertainty that is correlated between the two devices.
-If, say, two differently shaped interferometers were each measuring one out of a pair of incompatible observables, this would perhaps create an irreducible uncertainty, but the quantum fluctuations would not show up in the cross-correlation between their signals.
-This would be akin to having two orthogonally oriented detectors measuring the spin of an electron at the same time; obviously the two measurements are not correlated at all.
-It may be possible in the future, as some experiments are exploring, to achieve sufficiently low noise floors in a single interferometer by utilizing new technologies, such as single photon detectors (to eliminate shot noise) and cryogenics (to reduce thermal noise).
+\enlargethispage{8pt} An interferometer is sensitive to the phase difference between light that traveled through its two arms.
+Due to the conventions of gravitational wave interferometry (where the light travel time is much shorter than the sampling time of the output readout), the measurements are typically characterized by the differential arm length, $\mathrm{DARM}\,(\mathscr{t})\equiv [S_2(\mathscr{t})-S_1(\mathscr{t})]/2$, where $S_{2,1}(\mathscr{t})$ are the optical path lengths of the two arms measured by a photon that reached the detector at time $\mathscr{t}$.
+The time-domain correlation function for signals measured an offset interval $\tau$ apart is: In a realistic experiment\,\cite{grote2020}, we will likely use the cross-correlation between two identical interferometers that are nearly colocated and coaligned.
+This provides two independent measurements of quantum fluctuations in the same macroscopic space-time.\enlargethispage{3pt} If the instruments are carefully isolated such that there is minimal correlated systematic uncertainty, the remaining noise\,--- e.g. incoherent photon Poisson noise\,--- can be averaged down as $1/\sqrt{n}$ over large sets of data, while retaining the shared quantum space-time signal in the cross-correlation.
+It is important to note that both interferometers must each measure the same \textit{pair} of incompatible observables in order to detect an irreducible quantum geometric uncertainty that is correlated between the two detectors.
+In a configuration where two differently shaped interferometers were each measuring one out of a pair of incompatible observables, even if there was an irreducible uncertainty, the two observables would not be correlated.
+This would be akin to having two orthogonally oriented detectors measuring the spin of an electron at the same time; the measurements induce irreducible quantum uncertainty, but obviously the two measurements are not correlated at all.
+In such a configuration, the independent quantum geometric fluctuations would be below the noise floor of an individual shot-noise-limited interferometer, and a cross-correlation measurement would average down both the quantum space-time fluctuations and the photon quantum noise.
+It may be possible in the future, as some experiments are exploring\,\cite{McCuller:2022hum,vermeulen2024}, to achieve sufficiently low noise floors in a single interferometer by utilizing new technologies, such as single photon detectors (to eliminate shot noise) and cryogenics (to reduce thermal noise), but even with such advances it is likely that dual interferometers are necessary for control over systematics and confidence in a detection.